Hey, you did it! Well, almost. The 21-22 school year is almost over. Sending virtual high fives your way!

-Bonus: Caves are usually cooler than outside (usually).
+Bonus: Caves are usually cooler than outside.
 There are actually a lot more than what is listed here.
-Go ahead and Google and see what cave might pique your interest.
-Some have entrance fees or tours, others don’t.
-But not all are currently open to the public due to COVID restrictions, so be sure to check on that.
+Go ahead and Google beyond what’s here to see what cave might pique your interest.
+Some have entrance fees or tours, others don’t, so be sure to check on that.

 3. Brave your way through a ghost town

-Did you know Arizona has nearly 300 ghost towns in the state?
-You think you can get your way through most of them in a summer?
+Did you know Arizona is considered the most “haunted” state, with nearly 300 ghost towns?
+Think you can get your way through most of them in one summer?